wez/wezterm/docs/config/lua/config/skip_close_confirmation_for_processes_named.md

 *Since: nightly*

-This currently only applies to linux systems.
+This only applies to linux and macOS systems.

 This configuration specifies a list of process names that are considered to be "stateless" and that are safe to close without